-Chinese New Year is China’s most important holiday and a fascinating time to be in Shanghai if you play your cards right.
+Chinese New Year is China’s most important holiday and a fascinating time to be in Shanghai.
 The history of the holiday, referred to as Spring Festival in China, dates back more than 2,000 years with traditions that continue on today.

-Shanghai has a sizable population of individuals who’ve come from the countryside to find work, it empties out significantly during the CNY period as many people return to their hometowns to celebrate with family.
+Shanghai has a sizable population of individuals who’ve come from the countryside to find work, so the city empties out significantly during the CNY period as many people return to their hometowns to celebrate with family.
 On the eve of the Lunar New Year, families gather together to eat, drink and watch the CCTV New Years Gala on television.
 At midnight (and sometimes even earlier), long strands of firecrackers are lit outside of each house to chase away the evil spirits of the previous year and welcome in good luck for the rest of the year.
 Businesses will also light firecrackers during auspicious times throughout the week to wish for wealth and prosperity.

-As with most holidays around the world, food plays an integral part in the New Year celebrations, particularly on New Year’s Eve when families gather together for a Reunion Dinner.
-In Shanghai, rice cakes, sweet glutinous rice balls, fish, sticky rice with eight toppings, sauteed greens and tofu with bean sprouts often make an appearance.
+Food plays an integral part in the Chinese New Year celebrations, particularly on New Year’s Eve when families gather together for a Reunion Dinner.
+In Shanghai, niangao (rice cakes), tangyuan (sweet glutinous rice balls), fish and babaofan (sticky rice with ‘eight treasures’ of toppings) all have auspicious connotations and are almost mandatory during celebratory meals.

 Tips and Reminders

 If you’re in Shanghai for the Chinese New Year, remember that most restaurants and nearly all tourist attractions will be closed during the first few days of the holiday.
 Spending the holiday with a Chinese family is the best way to really experience the holiday, but if you can’t swing that, plan to visit a few of Shanghai’s temples and shrines.
-The New Year holiday is also a great time to walk around Shanghai, taking in the historic and modern architecture.
+This is also a great time to walk around Shanghai, taking in both the historic and modern architecture.
 It may be the only time all year where you’ll have the sidewalk to yourself.

 Read more about things to do in Shanghai in winter.